Tucker’s leg lifts Ravens to 19-17 victory over Bengals

-One is when the quarterback takes a knee to run out the clock.
-The other is when Justin Tucker comes on the field to attempt a game-winning kick.

-”We’ve got the GOAT at kicker,” Lamar Jackson said, using the acronym for ”Greatest of All-Time.”

-Tucker kicked a 43-yard field goal on the final play to lift the Ravens over the Cincinnati Bengals 19-17 on Sunday night and into sole possession of first place in the AFC North.
+BALTIMORE (AP) — Justin Tucker kicked a 43-yard field goal on the final play to lift the Baltimore Ravens over the Cincinnati Bengals 19-17 on Sunday night and into sole possession of first place in the AFC North.

 Tucker also made a 58-yard kick in the third quarter, and even when the Ravens (3-2) fell behind 17-16 on Joe Burrow’s 1-yard sneak with 1:58 remaining, they could feel confident because they only needed a field goal.
 Tucker’s game-winner extended his streak to 61 straight successful field goals in the fourth quarter and overtime.